Skip to main content

 Learn

 Social-emotional development has been shown to be a critical area that lays the foundation for enhanced positive cognitive outcomes for children.
 Building a strong attachment to a primary caregiver is important to later life outcomes.
-As a manager, you will lead the staff in promoting relationship-based care.
+As a Program Manager, you will lead the staff in promoting relationship-based care.
 Your attention to individual children and staff members’ needs will facilitate this approach.
 Authentic leaders consciously plan and promote experiences that positively influence staff job satisfaction, and child and family satisfaction with the program.

-In your role as a program manager, you will want to make sure that the staff members are aware of all policies and how those policies translate into practice.
+In your role as a Program Manager, you will want to make sure that the staff members are aware of all policies and how those policies translate into practice.
 The following topics (all of which should be included in a staff handbook) are important to re-visit on a regular basis:

 • Written roles and responsibilities for specific jobs